inspire-eu-validation/data-hy/hy-dc/README.md

-# Conformance class: Application schema, Hydrography - Network (DRAFT)
+# Conformance class: Data consistency, Hydrography (DRAFT)

-Conformance class for the requirements associated with the application schema.
+Conformance class for the requirements related to the consistency of the data.

 To be able to test this conformance class, the encoding of the data set must be known, i.e. this is a parameterized conformance class.
 The XPath expressions used in this test suite assume that the GML encoding is used.
-If used with the GML encoding this conformance class has an indirect dependency to the conformance class "GML application schema for Hydrography - Network".
+If used with the GML encoding this conformance class has an indirect dependency to the conformance class "GML application schemas, Hydrography".

 This conformance class is part of the [Abstract Test Suite for the INSPIRE Data Specification on Hydrography](http://inspire.ec.europa.eu/id/ats/data-hy/3.1).